KarenLukianyAlmeida/job-insights-python/README.md

 - __Testing with Pytest:__ Developed and executed tests using ***Pytest*** to ensure code reliability.

 - __Custom Modules:__ Wrote and imported custom Python modules to enhance code reusability.

-# What was developed

-This project implemented analyses based on a dataset of jobs contained in a CSV file.

 # Features